lylakirati/automatic-differentiation/docs/milestone2.md

 ## Introduction

-Automatic Differentiation (AD) is to solve for the derivative of a function at a given point of estimate by evaluating the chain rule step by step.
+Automatic differentiation (AD) is a method to evaluate derivatives of functions at a given point of estimate by using the chain rule step by step.
-It utilizes the concept of dual number to achieve an accuracy better than numeric differentiation.
-It is also more efficient than symbolic differentiation.

-Differentiation, the process of finding a derivative, is one of the most fundamental operations in mathematics.
-It measures the rate of change of a function with respect to a variable.
+Being one of the most fundamental operations in mathematics, differentiation is the process of finding a derivative by measuring the rate of change of a function with respect to a variable.
 Computational techniques of calculating differentiations have broad applications in many fileds including science and engineering which used in finding a numerical solution of ordinary differential equations, optimization and solution of linear systems.
-Besides, they also have many real-life applications, like edge detection in image processing and safety tests of cars.

 There are three popular ways to calculate the derivative:
 	1. Numerical Differentiation: Finite Difference
 	2. Symbolic Differentiation
 	3. Automatic Differentiation

-Symbolic Differentiation and Finite Difference are two ways to numerically compute derivatives.
-Symbolic Differentiation is precise, but it can lead to inefficient code and can be costly to evaluate.
-Finite Difference is quick and easy to implement, but it can create round-off error, the loss of precision due to computer rounding of decimal quantities, and truncation error, the difference between the exact solution of the original differential equation.

-Automatic Differentiation is more efficient than two of other methods mentioned prior.
-While it utilizes the concept of dual number, it achieves machine precision without costly evaluation, and therefore is widely used.
+Symbolic differentiation is precise, but it can lead to inefficient code and can be costly to evaluate.
+Finite difference is quick and easy to implement, but it is prone to round-off error, the loss of precision due to computer rounding of decimal quantities, and truncation error, the difference between the exact solution of the original differential equation.
+Automatic differentiation is more efficient than two of other methods mentioned prior.
+While it utilizes the concept of dual number to achieve an accuracy better than numeric differentiation, it is also more computationally efficient than symbolic differentiation, and therefore is widely used.

+In this library, the general mathematical background and concepts for automatic differentiation will be introduced in the Background section.
+Basic demo to use the package, software organization, and implementation of the forward mode of automatic differentiation will be introduced as well.

 ## Background